dwbasta/Basta_IG_Entra_SCIM_EndPoint/README.md

 # Test SCIM EndPoint for Entra testing

-Scim Endpoint is meant to be used with the [Entra On-premises SCIM app](https://learn.microsoft.com/en-us/entra/identity/app-provisioning/on-premises-scim-provisioning)
+Scim Endpoint is meant to be used with the Entra On-premises SCIM app in the Microsoft Gallery.

 ## Starting the Scim Endpoint
 1.)
 Edit the Scim_Test_Endpoints.ps1